PNEUMOTHORAX AND HEMOTHORAX

 - Identify Landmarks-You may use the 2nd intercostal (ICS) space at the midclavicular line or the 5th-6th ICS at the anterior axillary line to perform the procedure.
 Take care to note the proper site and landmarks.
 The 5th ICS is roughly the nipple line.
 Pick your site and clean the area with alcohol or betadine.

 - Insert the needle on the superior aspect of the rib.
 Remember that a nerve, vein, and artery run on the inferior aspect.
 You may puncture the skin holding the needle perpendicularly; If you hit a rib "tunnel" slightly to puncture over the superior aspect.
 As the needle enters the pleural space you should hear a hiss or rush of air as the air under tension is released.
 Secure the needle or device to the chest wall and if available attach a flutter valve.
 Anticipate placement of a chest tube as soon as qualified personnel and equipment are available.

 - Continue to monitor the patient for dyspnea or return/worsening of symptoms.
 If the patient deteriorates further consider repeating the procedure at another site.
-The in situ needle or device could have clotted off.
+The previously placed needle or device could have clotted off.

 Hemothorax is the filling of the lungs of the chest cavity with blood, this condition has both strong similarities and differences from pneumothorax.